caiomcs04/react-form/README.md

 > ```
 > 	npm start
 > ```
-> The application will be available for viewing in your browser, if this does not happen automatically open the browser at the following address: _localhost: 3000_
+> The application will be available for viewing in your browser,
+> if this does not happen automatically open the browser at the following [address](http://localhost:3000/)

 ## Functionalities